-Oh hello friend!
-I hope you’ve been having a splendid day thus far.
-As some of you may know I’m a firm believer that most food is really just a vehicle for delicious sauces, dips, spreads, rubs, or marinades.
+Hello friend!
+I hope you’ve had a splendid day thus far.
+As you may know I’m a firm believer that most food is really just a vehicle for delicious sauces, dips, spreads, rubs, or marinades.
 In the spirit of that belief I’ve been on somewhat of a vinaigrette making kick.

 You can check out some other sweet recipes here and here.
 I usually end up looking around my kitchen for inspiration and the other day I saw some apples sitting in my fruit bowl starting to turn brown and squishy.

 Since I had just made kombucha the day before I knew it would be at least another week before I needed to use them and by that point they would have been beyond saving.

 I also realized I had a bunch of field greens that needed to be eaten ASAP and nothing delicious with which to smother them.
 Thus this dressing was created.
 If you’ve read my post on my pantry staples, then you know I typically have all the base necessities for a vinaigrette in my kitchen, which makes it super quick and easy to whip up delicious new creations.

 Well enough of my rambling, let’s get to the good stuff, shallst we?

 Traditionally this vinegar is made from a reduction of the cooked juice from a white grape called Trebbiano.
 Many commercial balsamic vinegars on the market are made from wine vinegar and have added colour, caramel flavour/colouring, and sometimes even guar gum or cornflower to simulate the thickness of real balsamic vinegar.